authelia/authelia/docs/content/en/reference/guides/http-archive-file.md

 This format allows users to open the developer tools, perform several actions, and then export a file with all of the requests that still exist in the network tab of the developer tools.
 This file is stored in JSON which makes it easy to view what information exists before sharing it.
+Subsequently users may import this file on another browser and see all of these requests which makes it easier to debug certain situations without having to replicate an environment or be present in an environment.

 ## Sanitization